logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-2-becoming-a-testarchitect-power-user/lesson-5-working-with-variables-and-expressions/mixing-types/_index.md

 Because data types in TestArchitect can be readily converted, it is possible to mix string and numeric operations and functions in an expression.

-**Note:** In mixed expressions, numeric calculations are performed first.
+{{<note>}} In mixed expressions, numeric calculations are performed first.
 All numeric operators have precedence over the `&` operator.